ReactiumCore/CLI/README.md

 > _The config `reactium.repo` url is used when downloading Reactium.
 The config `actinium.repo` url is used when downloading Reactium._

 ### `<update>`
-Detects if the current directory is Reactium or Actinium project.
-Downloads and installs Reactium or Actinium `.core` and updates to the `package.json` into the current working directory.
+Detects if the current directory is a Reactium or Actinium project and updates the framework core dependencies in `package.json`.

+**Note**: Modern Reactium projects use the `@atomic-reactor/reactium-core` plugin installed in `reactium_modules/` via workspace dependencies.
+Some legacy projects may use a `.core` directory structure.
+The update command handles both architectures appropriately.

 The current version of your project will be backed up to the `.BACKUP` directory before update.

 #### Usage